Need for Speed: Carbon: Development

 Need for Speed: Carbon was first shown in EA's montage at Nintendo's E3 2006 conference and booth and was the cover story in the Game Informer magazine issue from July.
-Carbon is the first in the Need for Speed series to be released for the PlayStation 3 and Wii consoles and also the final in the series to be released for Xbox, GameCube, and Game Boy Advance.
 Carbon features some of cars of its predecessors, namely Need for Speed: Underground 2 and Need for Speed: Most Wanted, but also incorporates many new additions including the Audi Le Mans quattro, the Chrysler 300C SRT 8, Chevrolet's Chevelle SS, and the Alfa Romeo Brera.
 Carbon features the Canadian actress and model Emmanuelle Vaugier as Nikki, the player's main source of help and ally in the Career storyline.
 The game is available for use with Mac OS X and is the only game in the Need for Speed series available on a Macintosh computer.
 The minimum system requirements for Mac OS X include an Intel Core Duo processor.
 Need for Speed: Carbon debuted at number one on the UK All Format Gaming Chart on its first week of release, beating Konami's Pro Evolution Soccer.

 Carbon was also the first game in the series to feature detailed character animations for the Windows and seventh-generation releases using facial motion capture, where in-game models of characters such as Neville, Darius, Wolf, Angie and Kenji appear in real-time cutscenes taunting or remarking the player in a race or at certain points.
 This has however been omitted on the sixth-generation and Wii versions due to platform limitations.

 The Need for Speed: Carbon – Collector's Edition was released for PlayStation 2, Windows and Xbox 360.
 It features four exclusive cars, ten pre-tuned cars, six new races, three unique challenge events, ten unique vinyls and a Bonus DVD showing the making of Carbon and showcasing all the cars used in the game.
 The Collector's Edition also features alternate box art and a metallic-finish sleeve encasing the case of the game.
 Although the Mac edition doesn't display the Collector's Edition title, it contains all Collector's Edition features.
 The downloaded version of the game features the Ultimate Performance Kit, 2006 Pagani Zonda F and the 1971 Dodge Challenger R/T. An arcade version of the same name was released by EA Arcades in 2008.

 The arcade version was developed by Global VR.